tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 ### 6.8 Cloud Redis Store

 Cloud Redis Store (CRS) is a highly available, highly reliable Redis service platform based on Tencent Cloud's years of technical experience in distributed cache and demand for Redis-related business operations.
-Please see the <a href="/doc/product/239/产品介绍" title="Product Description">Cloud Redis Introduction</a> page for detailed introductions.
+For detailed introductions, please see the <a href="/doc/product/239/产品介绍" title="Product Introduction">Cloud Redis Introduction</a> page.
 When querying monitoring data of Cloud Redis products, the values of input parameters are as follows:

 namespace: qce/redis